SAS Ground Handling

 SAS Ground Handling is Europe's third-largest full-service provider of aircraft ground handling and airport related services.
 SAS Ground Handling is the largest ground-handling company in Scandinavia.

 History

-As of July 1, 2010 SAS Ground Services is renamed to SAS Ground Handling.
-SAS Ground Handling serves more than 30 airports in Denmark, Norway and Sweden and has about 8.400 employees.
+As of 1 July 2010 SAS Ground Services is renamed to SAS Ground Handling.
+SAS Ground Handling serves more than 30 airports in Denmark, Norway and Sweden and has about 8400 employees.
 SAS Ground Handling is owned by the SAS Group.

-As part of the Core-SAS strategy formed by the SAS Group in February 2009, some of SAS Ground Handling operations are being divested or outsourced.
+As part of the Core-SAS strategy formed by the SAS Group in February 2009, some of SAS Ground Handling operations were divested or outsourced: